phenixphp/phenix-docs/src/guide/providers.md

 php phenix make:provider SlackServiceProvider
 ```

 In the `register` method, you can bind services to the container.
-This means that you are telling to the container to create an instance of the service and store it.
+This means that you are telling the container to create an instance of the service and store it.
 The `provides` method allows the container to know ahead of time what a service provider provides, allowing for lazy loading.
 Finally, the `boot` method tells the container the services that should be preloaded when the application starts.

 ```php
 <?php